 Generally, the months between March and May (springtime) and September and November (Autumn) are the best times to visit.
 It gets really hot during the summer months (from June to August), especially in the Sahara Desert but the heat is bearable in the coastal cities.
 The winter months between December and January aren’t so bad either.
 I loved visiting then, and if I had the option to go back to Morocco, I’d still choose to go back at about the same period.

 Tajine: Did you really visit Morocco if you didn’t have Tajine (or mint tea)?
 This is definitely the most common meal in Morocco.
 The dish, which is named after the earthenware pot in which it is cooked, is typically made with sliced meat, poultry or fish together with vegetables, spices and dried fruits.

 What to See and Do in Morocco…

-- Visit Djemaa el Fna (day and night.
-It’s a completely different atmosphere depending on when you visit)
+- Visit Djemaa El Fna (day and night.
+It’s an entirely different atmosphere depending on when you visit)

 - Visit the Ksar Ait Ben Haddou